-As a teaching artist and cultural activist, Adelina has over 17 years of mentoring and instructing political teatro, acting, and creative writing to youth of color and lesbian/gay/bisexual/transgender/two-spirited communities of color and university students.
+As a teaching artist and cultural activist, Adelina has over 20 years of mentoring and instructing political teatro, acting, and creative writing to youth of color, two-spirit/ lesbian/gay/bisexual/transgender communities of color and university students.
 Having experienced first hand the obstacles that keep Chicana/os out of the mainstream arts, she helps create safe spaces for her students to pursue their creative expressions.

 Copyright 2012 Adelina Anthony.